 |9||Miscellaneous Hazardous Materials||Formaldehyde, Asbestos|

 4.2.2 – Forbidden Hazardous Materials

 Buses may carry small-arms ammunition labeled ORM-D, emergency hospital supplies, and drugs.
-You can carry small amounts of some other hazardous materials if the shipper cannot send them any other way.
+You can carry small amounts of other HazMat if the shipper cannot send them any other way.
 Buses must never carry: